slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 - The two best doctors: Mr. Outdoors (sunshine, water, air, exercise) and Mrs. Diet.
 ??
 "Tension is who you think should be.
 Relaxation is who you are."
 ??
 Pain changes people.
 Some become rude.
 Some become silent.

+#q["The first wealth is health." -- Ralph Waldo Emerson $  1803  $]
 -->

 > *"The wise man accepts his pain, endures it, but does not add to it."
 -- Marcus Aurelius [0121]*

 Action cures everything.

 There’s nothing more therapeutic than action.
+We were built to hunt, gather, and move, not to stay still.
 Physical stress eliminates the need for control.
-We were built to hunt, gather, and move, not to stay still.

 The root cause of most health problems is often not physical but mental.

 Health is also an envy trigger.
 Often what people really envy is self-control.

 Hints:

 - Exercise is king.
-Balance on body training is training flexibility (yoga or animal movements) and strength (weights).
-Minimum effective dose.
+Balance body training with flexibility (yoga or animal movements) and strength (weights).
+Use the minimum effective dose.
 Burn extra calories to reduce the need for control.
-When you’re feeling stressed out, take a moment to breathe.
-Remember that body language affects your psychology, mood, and even hormonal balance.
-People tend to be naturally happier when they’re kept busy.
-Exercise is a celebration of what your body can do not a punishment for what you ate.
+When stressed, pause and breathe.
+Body language affects psychology, mood, and hormones.
+People are naturally happier when kept busy.
+Exercise celebrates what your body can do—not punishment for what you ate.
 - Nutrition is queen.
-Eat more real foods and practice intermittent fasting. *Debug* your body as much as you can.
+Eat more real foods and practice intermittent fasting. «Debug» your body as much as possible.
+- Follow your circadian rhythm.
+If you need an alarm to start your morning, you’re cheating yourself on rest.
+Memories consolidate during sleep.
-- The best antidepressant is knowing that we matter to others.
+- The best antidepressant is knowing we matter to others.
 People don’t die from suicide; they die from sadness.
-- Hustling (the right amount of stimulation) involves consistently stretching your comfort zone.
+- Hustling (the right amount of stimulation) means consistently stretching your comfort zone.
 Avoiding stress is avoiding life.
-- Follow your circadian rhythm.
-If you need an alarm clock to get you started mornings, you are cheating yourself on rest.
-Memories need sleep to get consolidated.

 > *"An healthy person has a thousand wishes.
 A sick person has one." (...)
 "A doctor will take care of the rich man; the poor man is cured with work." (...)